 Not all of these will be applicable to your product, but try to include as much relevant information as you can.

 If you have a short title, try to make the most of your character count by adding some keywords to it.

 For example, ‘Charlotte Olympia Black Kitty Flats’ can become ‘Charlotte Olympia Black Kitty Flats.
 Women’s Size 5 Suede Flats.’

 Here, we’ve just added some relevant information to the title (but still keeping it under 70 characters).
 If you want your product to rank for a specific term, for example ‘suede flats’ make sure you include it in the product title, and not just in the description.

-However, research suggests that Google’s algorithm sees the words at the beginning of the product title as the most important factor when it selects which ads are most relevant for the search query, so make sure you put the search term you most want to rank for, first.
+However, research suggests that Google’s algorithm sees the words at the beginning of the product title as the most important factor when it selects which ads are most relevant for the search query.
+Therefore, it is important to make sure you put the search term you most want to rank for first.

 Google has certain requirements and guidelines when it comes to writing shopping ads – but it also has things that it does not recommend.
 It’s important that you take these into account when writing your shopping ads, as Google will penalise rule breakers.
 Here’s what you shouldn’t include in your description.

 In addition to this, it’s important that you use correct grammar and spellings as it not only looks more professional but is also something that Google rewards.